cluelessjoe/jooq-flyway-typesafe-migration/README.md

 # jooq-flyway-typesafe-migration

 Doing DB migration in a typesafe, history preserving way, with jOOQ and Flyway.

 ## Presentation

-3 modules are at play:
+3 main modules are at play:
 * the migrator module contains all the migrations scripts and versioned models,
 * the app module contains the business logic and a non versioned model,
 * the runner, used at application starting, launching first the migrations then the app.